Vermonster/fax-on-fhir/README.md

 **Tools used:**
 * Twilio Programmable Fax API: an API that allows us to programmatically send and receive faxes.
-* Amazon Web Services: we use AWS Comprehend, a machine learning SaaS, to parse and categorize faxed data.
+* Amazon Web Services: we use AWS Comprehend, a machine learning PaaS, to parse and categorize faxed data.
 AWS S3 buckets are used to store intermediary and final data.